OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-01.md

 ## 2 Chronicles 1:15

-The king made silver and gold as plentiful in Jerusalem as stones,
+The king made silver and gold as common in Jerusalem as stones,

 > and he made cedars as plentiful as sycamores in the lowland.